-Challenges: Despite progress towards membership in the North Atlantic Treaty Organization (NATO) and the European Union (EU), and maintaining good neighborly relations with other countries in the region, Montenegro still faces significant domestic challenges in the law enforcement and criminal justice sector.
-Weak criminal justice institutions, a deteriorating economy, and wide-spread corruption prevent Montenegro from effectively fighting organized crime and strengthening the rule of law.
+Challenges: Despite its accession to the North Atlantic Treaty Organization (NATO) and continued progress towards membership in the European Union (EU), Montenegro still faces significant domestic challenges in the law enforcement and criminal justice sectors involving organized crime and corruption.

-Goals: INL supports Montenegro's efforts to investigate, prosecute, and adjudicate organized crime cases via modern investigative and prosecutorial procedures, and to strengthen civil society organizations so they may promote reform and transparency.
-INL will continue to assist in law enforcement and criminal justice sector programs to help Montenegro meet European and international standards in line with their aspirations for European integration.
+Goals: INL supports Montenegro's efforts to investigate, prosecute, and adjudicate serious forms of crime via modern investigative and prosecutorial procedures, and it strengthens civil society organizations so they may promote reform and transparency.
+INL will continue to assist with law enforcement and criminal justice sector programs to help Montenegro meet European and international standards in line with its aspirations for European integration.
 Key priorities include: (1) assisting in drafting key criminal legislation; (2) providing training on criminal investigations, prosecutions, and adjudications; and (3) providing grants to the NGO community for civil society engagement in rule of law issues.

 - INL supported the first undercover unit in Montenegro, which is now working closely with European and U.S. law enforcement partners, and has seconded undercover agents to EU law enforcement agencies.

-- INL provided analytical software and equipment successfully used in most complex organized crime cases in Montenegro.
+- INL provided analytical software and forensic equipment, which has been used successfully in the most complex organized crime cases in Montenegro.